 - Steer conversations about gossip towards work conversations.
 If you don't want to try the direct approach, you could change the conversation to something work-related.
 Your co-workers could get the hint that the gossip isn't wanted.

 - Tell your supervisor about it.
 If all else fails, go to your boss and advise them that your co-workers are gossiping.
 Any good manager will try to stop it as best they can.

 Supervisors are very influential in determining how gossip is handled in the workplace.
 While employees may start it, supervisors can end it.

 - Discuss issues that lead to gossip.
-If two co-workers are constantly gossiping about one another, pull them both aside and hash out the issues.
+If two co-workers constantly gossip about one another, pull them aside and hash out the issues.
 Maybe it was a misunderstanding that was leading to the gossip war.